tidepool-org/PyLoopKit/README.md

 - Refactoring.
 The focus until now has been to making it work.
 - Possibly implementing support for Nightscout API
 - Verify that the predictions are correct in several scenarious
-- Implementing a function that takes a datetime/glucose sample as an input and returns predicted values from this reference point
 - Implementing a function that takes a datetime/glucose sample as an input and returns measured values from this reference point
 - Implementing a function that calculates the forecast evaluation by Damon Bayer [documented here](https://docs.google.com/document/d/14AJ9u2oGJiiJU1cWVDf_rC_WdJc0oOj1uIkXutOovQU/edit)